KaAlte/WebPageAI/README.md

     * Cosine similarity
   * Remove unrelated links when making requests
     * Give OpenAI the question to ask what links to remove by giving in the link text and length of its content
+* Use AI model trained off of website data
 * Crawl more than one website
 * /ask is requested in JSON format instead of plain text
 * Implement CI/CD pipeline
+* More clear way of handling app.state variables instead of main.py functions of "get_site_data" and "get_openai"

 ## Building a CI/CD pipeline